revsystems/jQuery-SelectBox/README.md

   **ddCtx** (selector / DOM Element / function that returns a selector)

       Short for "Dropdown Context".
-When the dropdown is displayed, its markup is append to the bottom of this context.
+When the dropdown is displayed, its markup is appended to the bottom of this context.
 This helps take care of any z-index issues that IE might have.
 If you are using popups or overlays on your page, the default of "body" might not be appropriate and you can set something more specific.
-The ddCtx element should explicitly set the position css attribute to relative or absolute.
+When not using the default, the ddCtx element should have position:relative or position:absolute in its CSS.
 Otherwise, the dropdown will not appear in the right place.

   **fixedWidth**  (boolean)